 Sigh.
 It’s true.
 We live in a throw-away clothing culture.
 We pick up inexpensive pieces, fully aware that they’ll wear out and need to be replaced next season.
 But with new interest in slower, sustainable living, choosing clothes that last, and maintaining them so they’ll last even longer, is gaining momentum.
 Which means patches are back!

 And I say hooray.
 The thought of wearing a favorite piece of clothing over years instead of months is wonderfully appealing.
-And if your pockets are feeling empty after back-to-school shopping, the idea of dungarees that will handle a thousand hours on the playground, sounds especially smart.
+And if your pockets are feeling empty, the idea of dungarees that will handle a thousand hours on the playground, sounds especially smart.

 So here’s a useful patching clothes guide that will aid even the non-sewers among us.
 In this post, I’ll cover three patch types: A simple no-sew patch in both fabric and leather.
 A contrasting “under patch” that will add a nice texture — using iron-on fusible web and a few decorative hand-sewn stitches.
 And third, a patch that works with knits (like sweaters) and can be hand-sewn in minutes.